JesseSmith3rd/tictacReact/README.md

 # tictacReact
-Just building a tic toe game in react.
+Building a tic toe game in react.
-I got this from the reactjs.org